xperimex/xperimex.github.io/_posts/2021-05-23-metropolis-hastings.md

 ---END_METADATA---

 Today, I want to talk about a really powerful tool in math and statistics, that on its own may seem very niche, the concept behind it is something really—and I mean _really_—powerful and is how many other discoveries and tools are made and immortalized.
-In particular, I want to talk about the Metropolis-Hastings algorithm and Monte Carlo Markov Chain methods.
+In particular, I want to talk about the Metropolis-Hastings algorithm and Markov chain Monte Carlo methods.
 If you want to skip the basics, here's a short table of contents:

 1. [Markov Chains](#markov-chains)
 2. [Monte Carlo Simulations](#monte-carlo-simulations)